Sdamirsa/XNAT_segmentation_to_nifti/README.md

 ├───Segmentations_info.json
 └───Segmentations
     ├───EN_verified_SN_sdamirsa_SEG_20240118_235251_213_S2
     │   └───P.pkl
     │   └───G.pkl
-    └───EN_initialAAA_SN_sdamirsa_SEG_20240118_235251_213_S2
+    └───EN_initialAAA_SN_sdamirsa_SEG_20241020_130224_332_S2
         └───P.pkl
         └───M.pkl
         └───MPD.pkl
 └───Curated_Output
-    ├───1.
+    ├───2.nii
+    ├───2_ON_P_FN_SEG_20240118_235251_213_S2.nii
+    ├───2_ON_G_FN_SEG_20240118_235251_213_S2.nii
+    ├───2_ON_P_FN_SEG_20241020_130224_332_S2.nii
+    ├───2_ON_M_FN_SEG_20241020_130224_332_S2.nii
+    └───2_ON_MPD_FN_SEG_20241020_130224_332_S2.nii

 Note: The segmentations folder include selected segmentations (or all segmentations if haven't defined).
 Each segmentation folde has a structure of:
-    EN_{the name user defined when exporing/saving}_SN_{username_of_segmentor}_FN_{ segmentaiton folder name}.
+    EN_{the name user defined when exporing/saving}_SN_{username_of_segmentor}_FN_{ segmentaiton folder name}.pkl

 Note: P, G, .. is the name of the masks the segmentor defined.

 Note: The name of segmentaiton objects are saved as:
-    ON_{object name}_FN_{name of segmentation folder}
+    {refrenced series number}_ON_{object name}__FN_{name of segmentation folder}

+Note: we only have 2.nii as this was the only series that was used for segmentation.
 ```

+## 2.0.
+Installation of libraries
+> ✅ (code)

+We will use pydciom to play with .dcm files and nibabel for playing with nifti (.nii) files.

 ## 2.1.
-Decoding the single segmentation.dcm
+Overview of SCANS and ASSESSORS (to facilitate future access)
+> ✅ (code)

+At the beginning of execution, we will read the entire folder to create a JSON file containing folder information, including scans info (series UID,  of each folder) and segmentation info (segmentation name defined by the user, date of segmentation, and username of the segmentor for each segmentation folder).
+Defined in section 2.1.

+### 2.1.1 SCANS
+We loop through each SCANS folder to:
+- read two random .dcm files (just to be sure and doubel check info, and in the case of error print the error in the json for that errorous object and add two values, if they are not similiar) and extrcact and sav:
+    - the series folder path (full)
+    - series number: (0020, 0011) Series Number
+    - series UID: (0020, 0003) Series Instance UID
+    - series description: (0008, 103E) Series description
+    - class UID: (0008, 0016) SOP Class UID

-We loop through each SCANS folder to read two random .dcm files (just to be sure) and save the series folder, series number, and series UID.
-This will be saved as json to faclitate finding the correct series for each, as well as providing the chance to review them manually, if needed.
+This will be saved as json (for all folders in the SCANS) to faclitate finding the correct series for each, as well as providing the chance to review them manually, if needed.

+### 2.1.1 ASSESSORS
+Then we will save this a json in the output folder under the same case folder name (for example 2072) with the name StudySeries_info.json

+We loop through each ASSESSORS folder to:
+- Find the segmentor name from XML (createdBy object in cat:entries)
+- Find the segmentation was created (createdTime object inside cat:entries)
+- Find the segmentation exported name from the .dcm file ((0008,103E) Series Description)
+- Find the refrenced class SOP UID ((0008,1150) Referenced SOP Class UID) and refrenced series UID .dcm file.

+Then we will save this a json in the output folder under the same case folder name (for example 2072) with the name Segmentations_info.json

+## 2.2. **\[optional\] Select Validated Segmentations
+> ✅ (code)

+Ask the user if they want to select one segmentation (using the name defined by the segmentor or the name of the segmentation folder).
+This section doesn't have any guide, as it is clear.

+Optionally, the user can provide a path to an Excel file with a column for case number and a column for a list of segmentation names (this should be a list stored as a string or just one string value).

 ## 2.3.
 Decoding the single segmentation.dcm
+> ✅ (code)

 #### Find the segment number for each slice